 Because the setting is so specific, if surreal, it is difficult not to read the ballet as an unfolding story.
 The steps also seem to ‘say’ something.
 The choreography is composed less of a series of movement phrases linked together than a series of gestures and individual steps that seem to embody discrete thoughts, interspersed with lots of running and walking.
 These two elements combine to create a sense of incoherence — I watched, trying to decipher meaning.

-Not only do the men rape the woman they kill her, so the action depicts a sacrificial ritual.
+Not only do the men rape the woman but they kill her, so the action depicts a sacrificial ritual.
 In places she is held aloft by the men with her arms outstretched in a cruciform shape.
 As this is a ballet, the gang-rape is not the least bit naturalistic and the moment is less intense than suggested by the synopsis.
 When it was first given there was consternation surrounding what was seen as a degradation of women.
 MacMillan’s biographer, the dance critic Jann Parry, viewed it differently from the very start.
 She described the woman as a force, ‘the female principle whom men deny at their peril.’
 The woman can be defiled but not destroyed.
 She returns to the stage at the end to mourn the suicide of the Foreman, and stands alone covered in a veil — a symbol of hope and fertility, life going on.

 At this distance, the violence in The Judas Tree is not particularly distressing or horrific.
 There is no suspense and no menace, and the elegance of the slender lines made by the ballerina removes the violence further away from realism.
 What dates the piece is its preoccupation with masculinity.
 Despite what happens to her, it’s really all about him.
 This is also present in the unspoken social critique represented by McFayden’s set, a kind of never-mind-the-bollocks bolshie-ness.
-The ballet not edgy in the end, it’s more of a reworking of male sentimentality and self-pity.
+The ballet is not transgressive in the end, it’s more of a disgorging of male sentimentality and self-pity.